b-steve/ascr/README.md

 ```
 This requires the newest version of R.

-* For the development version (i.e., this repository):
+* For the development version (i.e., this repository; stability not guaranteed):
 ```
 library(devtools)
 install_github("admbsecr", "b-steve")